score-spec/docs/content/en/docs/Reference/score-cli/included/optional-score-configs-fish.md

 score-<platform> completion fish | source
 ```

-Replace `score-<platform>` with the name of the Platform CLI you want to use, for example:
+Replace `score-<platform>` with the name of the Score implementation (CLI) you want to use, for example:

 ```bash
 score-humanitec completion fish | source